kitten/spectacle-sync/README.md

 ## API

-The only exposed API is the `NetworkSync` component which accepts the following props:
+The only exposed component is the `NetworkDeck` component which accepts the following props additionally to the standad Spectacle Deck's props:

 | Name | PropType | Description |
 | ---- | -------- | ----------- |